 Click the button below which will give you the option to either fill out a form, or you call us.
-Before we can schedule a consultation, Dr. Hardaway’s staff will ask you a few questions to make sure that you’re a good candidate for a Brazilian butt lift.
+Before we can schedule a consultation, Dr. Hardaway’s staff will ask you a few questions to make sure that you’re a good candidate for a mommy makeover.

 As with any surgical procedure, there are some risks.
 Combining multiple procedures leads to a longer surgery time, and a potentially greater risks of complications after the surgery.
 These include risks of infection, swelling, bleeding, and bruising after the procedure, as well as possible scarring.
 Following the doctor’s instructions closely during recovery can help reduce the risk of these complications.
 There is a chance that breast surgery can interfere with your ability to breast feed.
 If you plan on having more children, it is best to wait to have a mommy makeover until you are finished.
 The doctor will evaluate you to determine which procedures will give you the results that you desire, and discuss the risk and complication associated with these procedures.